Mexico sees 2nd major win for independent unions

 The Labor Department said that of the 1,313 employees who voted at the plant, 1,126 voted for the independent union.
 The CTM union got only 176 votes.
 The leader of that union, Jesús Mendoza, claimed there were irregularities and vowed to appeal the vote.

-Cardone, the U.S. company that operates the Tridonex plant, said in a statement it “is committed to supporting employees’ rights to freedom of association and collective bargaining.”
+Cardone, the U.S. company that operates the Tridonex plant, did not immediately respond to a request for comment.

-“We thank employees who participated in the election at our Tridonex facility yesterday and exercised their rights to cast their free, secret, and personal votes for their workplace union of their choice,” the company said, adding “we are prepared to partner with the confirmed union and continue delivering quality parts and products to our customers.”

 Both the Tridonex plant and the GM Silao plants had been the subject of labor complaints under the U.S.-Mexico Canada free trade agreement.
 The USMCA, as the pact is known, contains safeguards requiring Mexico to freely allow workers to choose which unions represent them.